trawick/edurepo/STATUS.md

 Three worst issues for deployers
 ================================

-1. Deployment should pick up changes to repo data.
+1. XXX
-2. The Ansible deployment script should handle more of the setup steps, possibly with a small script that is run from the initial Ubuntu login.
+2. XXX
-3. XXX
+3. The Ansible deployment script should handle more of the setup steps, possibly with a small script that is run from the initial Ubuntu login.

 Possible themes for upcoming stages
 ===================================